 We are delighted to be able to welcome group tours back to the Cathedral.
-Due to current restrictions around social distancing and gatherings we can currently accept indoor and outdoor walking tours bookings for groups of up to 24 people, who will be guided in groups of 6 to allow for your maximum comfort and enjoyment at no extra cost to you.
+We can currently accept indoor and outdoor walking tours bookings for groups of up to 20 people, who will be guided in groups of 10 to allow for your maximum comfort and enjoyment.

 At present all groups must pre-book their visit so we can make sure that you are able to access the Cathedral due to how busy we are holding services and other events and ensure we are adhering to Covid-19 guidelines.

 Please note that visitors are only permitted to mix with their own household or support bubble during the tour.
 If you attend a tour with members outside your household or support bubble, social distancing must be maintained at all times.
 Thank you for your understanding.

 We encourage you to wear face coverings within the Cathedral unless exempt.

 To improve your experience, we can arrange for one of our Cathedral Guides to take your group on a tour of the building.